adamek82/DesignPatternsInJava/state-pattern.md

 ## 2) “Hello, State” in 30 Seconds (refining the classic example)

+*Note:* This is a deliberately simple and not very realistic example — its purpose is just to give a first impression of the core concepts.
+The example originates from Bruce Eckel’s *Thinking in Java* and has been adapted here.

 A minimal example: a `Stage` delegates to an `Actor`.
 Changing the `Actor` at runtime changes behavior.

 ```java